cara380nm/candlekeep/rex.md

     - Ritual only: Speak with Animals [^book-of-ancient-secrets]
     - Ritual only: Detect magic [^book-of-ancient-secrets]
     - Ritual only: Detect poison and disease
+    - Ritual only: Comprehend languages
+    - Ritual only: Purify Food and Drink
   - Level 2:
     - Misty step [^fae-touched]
     - Ritual only: Leomund's Tiny Hut
     - Ritual only: Water breathing
     - Ritual only: Locate Animals or Plants
+    - Ritual only: Skywrite
+    - Ritual only: Animal Messenger
-    - Ritual only: Purify Food and Drink
+    - Ritual only: Beast Sense
   - Level 3:
     - Dispel magic [^warlock]
     - Counterspell [^warlock]
+    - Ritual only: Meld into stone
+    - Ritual only: Feign death
+    - Ritual only: Water walk
   - Level 4:
     - Greater Invisibility [^warlock]
     - Phantasmal Killer [^warlock]